 Reversing Into Another Vehicle

-If the front driver suddenly reverses into your car, they may be fully responsible.
+If the front driver suddenly reverses into your car, they may be held fully responsible.
 This scenario may happen in parking lots or at stoplights when a driver gets confused or careless.

 Stopping In The Middle Of The Road Without Hazard Lights